isc-projects/kea/doc/guide/classify.rst

    }

-The following example shows restricting access to an address pool.
+The following example shows how to restrict access to an address pool.
 This configuration will restrict use of the addresses 2001:db8:1::1 to 2001:db8:1::FFFF to members of the "Client_enterprise" class.